remix-run/remix/docs/pages/api-development-strategy.md

 # API Development Strategy

 Let's cut to the chase - major version upgrades can be a _pain_.
 Especially for something as foundational to your application as the framework or router it's built on.

-We've all been there as application developers, and even as framework developers over the lifetime of React Router.
-Even as recently as v6, we dumped a [migration guide][react-router-v6-migration-guide] on our users initially and improved on that with the [backwards-compatibility package][react-router-v6-back-compat].
-But we realize that neither of these are _great_ and we think there's room for improvement.

 For Remix and React Router, we want to do our best to give you the smoothest upgrade experience possible.

 <docs-info>This strategy is discussed in more detail in our [Future Flags][future-flags-blog-post] blog post, so give that a read if you want any more info at the end of this doc!</docs-info>